-Stochastic WBSP\REP Format (Help Reference: SPREP):
+Stochastic WBSP REP Format (Help Reference: SPREP):

-A WBSP\REP cell is incorrectly formatted.
+A WBSP_REP cell is incorrectly formatted.
 Correct the formula and the validity of the arguments in the cell below.
-The format should be '=WBSP\REP(cells)', where

-'cells' must refer to random or variable cells.
+The format should be '=WBSP_REP(cells)', where 'cells' must refer to random or variable cells.

 There is an incorrectly formatted Stochastic Report cell in the model.
-A reporting cell must use the format: =WBSP\REP(cells), where cells is a reference to the cells you want to report the solutions.
+A reporting cell must use the format: =WBSP_REP(cells), where cells is a reference to the cells you want to report the solutions.
 The cell reference should be to a random or a variable cell.
-For more information on using Stochastic Solution values refer to section: Advanced...|Stochastic Support.
+For more information on using Stochastic Solution values refer to section: Options...|Stochastic Solver.

-SPSTSC - Stochastic WBSP\STSC Format
+SPSTSC - Stochastic WBSP_STSC Format

 Using the stochastic feature, the user has to specify a table of scenario per stage.
-The $=WBSP\STSC()$ function is used to select this two-column table, where stage is in the first column, and scenario on the second column.
+The =WBSP_STSC() function is used to select this two-column table, where stage is in the first column, and scenario on the second column.
 If the argument to this function is not correctly specified, the following error message will be displayed on the WB!
 Status tab.

-Stochastic WBSP\STSC Format (Help Reference: SPSTSC): A WBSP\STSC cell is incorrectly formatted.
+Stochastic WBSP STSC Format (Help Reference: SPSTSC):

+A WBSP_STSC cell is incorrectly formatted.
 Correct the formula and the validity of the arguments in the cell below.
-The format should be '=WBSP\STSC(cells)', where 'cells' must refer to a two-column range.
+The format should be '=WBSP_STSC(cells)', where 'cells' must refer to a two-column range.
 Also, review the value of the arguments in the distribution function.

 There is an incorrectly formatted Stochastic/Scenario cell in the model.
-Such cell must use the format: =WBSP\STSC(cells), where cells is a reference to a two-column range.
+Such cell must use the format: = WBSP_STSC(cells), where cells is a reference to a two-column range.
 Also, review the value of the arguments in the distribution function; some of them could be out of range.
-For more information on using Stochastic Solution values refer to section Advanced...|Stochastic Support.
+For more information on using Stochastic Solution values refer to section Options...|Stochastic Solver.

-SPVAR - Stochastic WBSP\VAR Format
+SPVAR - Stochastic WBSP_VAR Format

 Using the stochastic feature, the user has to associate a stage information to a variable cell.
-The $=WBSP\VAR()$ function is used to specify the timing information.
+The = WBSP_VAR() function is used to specify the timing information.
 If the arguments to this function are not correctly specified, the following error message will be displayed on the WB!
 Status tab.

-Stochastic WBSP\VAR Format (Help Reference: SPVAR):
+Stochastic WBSP_VAR Format (Help Reference: SPVAR):

-A WBSP\VAR cell is incorrectly formatted.
+A WBSP_VAR cell is incorrectly formatted.
 Correct the formula and the validity of the arguments in the cell below.
-The format should be '=WBSP\VAR(stage, cells)', where should be to a variable cell.
-For more information on using the stochastic feature refer to section Advanced...|Stochastic Support.

-'stage' is numeric, and 'cells' must refer to variable cells.
+The format should be '=WBSP_VAR(stage, cells)', where 'stage' is numeric, and 'cells' must refer to variable cells.

 There is an incorrectly formatted variable function cell in the model.
-A variable cell must use the format: $=WBSP\VAR(arg1, cells)$ , where arg1 is a numeric value or a cell reference to a numeric value, and cells is a reference to the cells you want to apply this timing information.
-The cell reference
+A variable cell must use the format: =WBSP_VAR(arg1, cells), where arg1 is a numeric value or a cell reference to a numeric value, and cells is a reference to the cells you want to apply this timing information.
+The cell reference should be to a variable cell.
+For more information on using the stochastic feature refer to section Options...|Stochastic Solver.